Celiac Disease

 People who at that time lived by hunting the animals that lived on grasses had seen the fireworks in the sky and knew that the cataclysm had hit them from the sky, and when the air had cleared to the point where they could make out the stars at night they took careful note of the positions of the galaxies.
 Two thousand years later their descendants built a series of underground temple/observatory/cloisters (mostly covered by timbers) in southern Anatolia, at the top of a small mountain.
 The purpose of these underground constructions was to commemorate the event and to observe the heavens, and to try to discern what the movements of stars and planets meant, particularly with regard to the disaster that had caused grass-eating herbivores to desert the land.

-The ring of monumental constructions were clustered at the highest point on a hill or small mountain that is known to the Turks as Gobekli Tepe, or "Potbellied Hill".
-As each ne temple or observatory was built, the previous one was filled in, and more dirt was piled on top, creating a mound where the old one had been.
-The total of the filled-in constructions formed a circular mound that looked like a navel on top of the mountain, and that was the origin of the name.
+The ring of monumental constructions were clustered near the highest point on a hill or small mountain that is known to the Turks as Gobekli Tepe, or "Potbellied Hill".
+As each temple or observatory was built, the previous one was filled in, and more dirt was piled on top, possibly to prevent occupation of the old site by another team of observers.
+In other words, those who operated the new site considered that they still the owners of the site.
+This was akin to villagers continuing to claim ownership of a village site after they had abandoned it.

 Within one of these monuments archaeologists found a pillar, known as the "Vulture Stone", on which had been recorded the positions of the constellations as they had been observed soon after the comet had struck.
 This stone tells us when, within about a hundred and fifty years, the comet had struck the Earth.